-No User ReviewsWrite a review

 Power & Run Time

-The EB6500X can operate for around 9.8 hours at 50% load with a full tank (fuel consumption around 0.63 GPH), due to its fuel capacity of 6.2 gallons.
+With a full tank, the EB6500X can operate for around 9.8 hours at 50% load (fuel consumption around 0.63 GPH), thanks to its fuel capacity of 6.2 gallons.

 Outlets

-The full GFCI control panel provides the upcoming 6 AC outlets:
+The full GFCI control panel features the upcoming 6 AC outlets:

-This Honda generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
-However, it is still not quite RV ready.
+While this Honda generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.
 Besides, as the EB6500X holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 Portability

 The Honda EB6500X has the following dimensions: L41.4 x W27.8 x H30.4 in.
 In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The device has been designed for tough environments and demanding outdoor use.

 Features

-Accessory-wise, along with the previously mentioned features, the Honda EB6500X is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
+Along with the aforementioned features, from an accessory standpoint, the Honda EB6500X's box includes the typical documentation and an owner's manual (opens in a new tab), which will help you start your generator promptly.
 An official storage cover is available, as a separate purchase.

 CO Minder